aaronsaray/aaronsaray.com/_posts/2007-07-07-ajax-security-research-and-findings-round-2.markdown

 </html>
 ```

 Yah - not an issue with the main browsers I use.
-I didn’t try it on other ones though - so it might still be an issue… who knows...
+I didn't try it on other ones though - so it might still be an issue... who knows...
 I was just curious.

 **The recommendations**

 I got together a few of my final recommendations (yes, very devoid of anything worthwhile, heh.)
-This is my own AJAX recommendations I’m going to try to follow too.
+This is my own AJAX recommendations I'm going to try to follow too.

 My Recommendations